-Broadway from the Battery to the Bronx is a 3.1 mile point-to-point trail located near New York, NY and is good for all skill levels.
+Broadway from the Battery to the Bronx is a 3.2 mile point-to-point trail located near New York, New York and is good for all skill levels.
 The trail is primarily used for hiking, walking, and horses and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Manhattan Waterfront Greenway (MWG) loops around the waterfront of Manhattan.